theking8694/pinetime-boot-flasher/README.md

 USE AT YOUR OWN RISK
 (It should be fine though I hope)

-Many thanks to lupyuen https://github.com/lupyuen/ for their work on the scripts this is based upon and their extensive work on the PineTime
+Many thanks to lupyuen https://github.com/lupyuen/ for their work on the scripts that this is based upon, and their extensive work on the PineTime

 #Requirements
 1. A Raspberry PI